DCC-EX/dcc-ex.github.io/docs/advanced-setup/IBT_2-motor-board-setup.rst

 *******************************
 What You Will Need (for IBT_2)
 *******************************

-An Arduino Mega or clone (or an Uno if you don't need WiFi or Ethernet) An Arduino Motor Shield
+* An Arduino Mega or clone (or an Uno if you don't need WiFi or Ethernet)
+* An Arduino Motor Shield
-An IBT_2 Motor Board
+* An IBT_2 Motor Board
-Version 3.0.1 of the DCC++ EX Command Station Software A 1 Ohm 1/4 Watt resistor
+* Version 3.0.1 of the DCC++ EX Command Station Software
+* 1k Resitor (Optional)
-Some Jumper Wires
+* Some Jumper Wires

 We can assume that many of you may have started off with the Arduino Mega with Arduino Motor Shield (or clones) and are here because you are making the step up to something that can handle more current, and therefore more locos.
 We will cover how to "upgrade" with just one IBT_2 board to run your MAIN track and relegate your Arduino Motor Shield to the PROG track as well as explain other options.